 Usability testing is a method of evaluating a website or app’s readiness for release by testing it with real users who are part of the target audience.
-Usability tests measure the relative ease with which users can accomplish a set of tasks that a typical user of the app or website would need to accomplish.
+Usability tests evaluate the overall user experience by measuring the relative ease with which end users can accomplish a set of tasks that a typical user of the app or website would need to accomplish.

 It is important to be sure that your app or website is easy to navigate and that tasks can be completed with ease, otherwise people will leave and go to a competitor’s site.

-The primary purpose of a usability test is to gather the data needed to help improve a website or app’s design.
+The primary purpose of a usability test is to gather the data needed to identify usability issues and improve a website or app’s design.

 Even the best web design and development teams can benefit from usability testing as the tests indicate trouble spots for users and the areas where they are getting stuck or confused.